pocketrss/pocketrss-dashboard/README.md

 * How can I visit my own server without SSL using Tusky.

   Using my modified version of Tusky.
-I can be found in [release page](https://github.com/pocketrss/pocketrss-dashboard/releases/tag/Tusky-debug-20220713)
+It can be found in [release page](https://github.com/pocketrss/pocketrss-dashboard/releases/tag/Tusky-debug-20220713)